International standard: Standardization

 The implementation of standards in industry and commerce became highly important with the onset of the Industrial Revolution and the need for high-precision machine tools and interchangeable parts.
 Henry Maudslay developed the first industrially practical screw-cutting lathe in 1800, which allowed for the standardisation of screw thread sizes for the first time.

 Maudslay's work, as well as the contributions of other engineers, accomplished a modest amount of industry standardization; some companies' in-house standards spread a bit within their industries.
-Joseph Whitworth's screw thread measurements were adopted as the first (unofficial) national standard by companies around the country in 1841.
+Joseph Whitworth's screw thread measurements were adopted as the first (unofficial) national standard by companies around Britain in 1841.
 It came to be known as the British Standard Whitworth, and was widely adopted in other countries.

 By the end of the 19th century differences in standards between companies were making trade increasingly difficult and strained.
 The Engineering Standards Committee was established in London in 1901 as the world's first national standards body.
 After the First World War, similar national bodies were established in other countries.
 The Deutsches Institut für Normung was set up in Germany in 1917, followed by its counterparts, the American National Standard Institute and the French Commission Permanente de Standardisation, both in 1918.

 There are not many books that cover standards in general, but a book written in 2019 by Nicholas Rich and Tegwen Malik gives a very comprehensive overview of the history of standards, how ISO standards are drafted along with key ISO standards such as ISO 9001 and ISO 14001.
 A paper has been published explaining the differences between international standards and private standards.